ChrisRM/material-theme-jetbrains/README.md

 ## Known Issues

+### Scrambled fonts

+Some users have been experiencing issues with the IDE after installing the plugin, specifically that their texts are scrambled.
+This is a known weird bug of which I have no idea of why it occurs or how to solve it.
+It could be because the JDK caches fonts or because there are conflicts between Roboto fonts, or that you have a bad version of Roboto.

+Try to reinstall the Roboto font and restart the computer.
+If it still doesn’t work, just disable the option or select another font in the settings `(Appearance > Override Fonts)`

 ### Color Schemes copy

 As stated in the Color Schemes section, whenever you change an attribute of the default color schemes a copy will be